uid/gdoc-downloader/README.md

 The benefits of this workflow over traditional version control systems are:

 - lack of merge conflicts
-- leaving comments in Google Docs margins
+- seeing everyone's edit cursors
-- seeing everyone's cursors
+- comments and todos in Google Docs margins
-- in-document chat
+- in-document chat window
 - revision history diff view is good (as long as each individual LaTeX file is not huge)